Italian Subjunctive Tenses: How to Match Them With the Main Clause

 Main clause in the present: penso che, voglio che, dubito che

-This is the first zone for Italian subjunctive tenses.
+This is the first zone for italian subjunctive tenses.
 Main verb in the presente, passato prossimo with present relevance, or futuro.
-The subordinate subjunctive uses presente for simultaneity/posteriority and passato for anteriority.
+The subordinate subjunctive uses presente for simultaneity or posteriority and passato for anteriority.

-Typical triggers for this zone: penso che, credo che, suppongo che, dubito che, spero che, voglio che, preferisco che, mi piace che, è bene che, è strano che, sembra che, pare che, basta che, purché, a condizione che.
+Typical triggers for this zone include penso che, credo che, suppongo che, dubito che, spero che, voglio che, preferisco che, mi piace che, è bene che, è strano che, sembra che, pare che, basta che, purché, a condizione che.

 Main clause in the past: pensavo che, ho pensato che, avevo pensato che

-This is the second zone where Italian subjunctive tenses reshuffle.
+This is the second zone where the italian subjunctive tenses reshuffle.
 Main verb in the imperfetto, passato prossimo without present relevance, passato remoto, or trapassato prossimo.
-The subordinate subjunctive uses imperfetto for simultaneity/posteriority and trapassato for anteriority.
+The subordinate subjunctive uses imperfetto for simultaneity or posteriority and trapassato for anteriority.

 🔍 The posterior slot is not a subjunctive. «Mario said he would come back tomorrow» becomes Mario ha detto che sarebbe tornato il giorno dopo.
 The condizionale passato fills the role of «future in the past» even when the main clause triggers the subjunctive in other positions.
 This is the single biggest gap in most B1 textbooks.